tomsWebConsulting/twcsl/v7.1/Header Social Icon URLs Change Based on Language/README.md

 Add code from file
-**[header social icon urls change based on language.html](header%20social%20icon%20urls%20change%20based%20on%20language.html#L1)** to Settings > Developer Tools > Code Injection > FOOTER.
+**[header social icon urls change based on language.html](header%20social%20icon%20urls%20change%20based%20on%20language.html#L1)** to Website > Website Tools > Code Injection > FOOTER.

 Add the following code to the end of the language initialization code.